tmr08c/tmr08c.github.io/content/blog/2020/07/splat-versus-spread/index.md

 ### Passing into functions

-Take in an unknown number of arguments and put them all into the same array.
+These operators allow functions to take in an unknown number of arguments and will combine them into a single array argument.

 This is how I most commonly see this operator used in Ruby-land.
 I think this is because it can lend itself well to building DSLs that look more like written prose.

 #### Ruby